CNinnovation/TypeScript/Introduction/Lab04.md

-# Lab 4 - Intro to Functions
+# Lab 4 - Intro to Functions and Classes

 Experiment with TypeScript code using the **Playground** and node to run the code from the console